eduguiu/slightdata/README.md

 # Slightdata
-Make Datasets available to load them to models.
+Make Datasets available to generate Detectron2 models.

-the datasets are created from images and through
+The datasets are created from images and through
-- VIA and labelme.
+- IrfanView (1024px)
+- labelme py software (CoCo json tagging)
+- GColab (Jupyter Notebooks).

 and loaded to be treated with Detectron2 algo notebook.